Carcinoid Syndrome Overview

 Learn more about carcinoid syndrome and get support from:

-The outlook in people with carcinoid syndrome is sometimes different from the outlook in people who have carcinoid tumors without the syndrome.
+The outlook in people with carcinoid syndrome is different from the outlook in people who have carcinoid tumors without the syndrome.
+Most people with carcinoid tumors will not develop carcinoid syndrome.

-Prognosis also depends on the site of tumor.
-In people with the syndrome, the tumor has usually spread to the liver.
+In people with carcinoid syndrome, the tumor has usually spread to the liver.
 This lowers the survival rate.
-People with carcinoid syndrome are also more likely to have a separate cancer (second primary tumor) at the same time.
-Overall, the prognosis is usually excellent.
+Overall, the prognosis is usually poor.

 Complications of carcinoid tumors may include: